The EconoTour or a Tour de France to HVB

 At the site econologie.com initiative and following a discussion on the forum, the Tour de France with (the) vehicle (s) running the Brute Vegetable Oil (SVO) begins to organize.
 The goal is to raise awareness, the media and institutions on the use and advantages of independent ecological fuels from local industries.
 And to make known the econology site and the work that is presented.

 Who am I ?

-My name is Julien Lefebvre, alias Rulian on the forum of your favorite site.
-With a period of availability of 6 months at the end of my studies (mechanical engineer), I decided to invest myself in the organization of this action which could be a starting point for stronger actions in favor development of "economic" transport.
+My name is Julien Lefebvre, aka Rulian on the forum of your favorite site.
+Boasting an availability period of 6 months to the end of my studies (mechanical engineer), I decided to get involved in organizing this action which could be a starting point for stronger actions transport development "éconologiques".

 The Raw Vegetable Oils (unrefined), today the type of the simplest biofuel production and more environmentally friendly.

 It is oil taken directly from the plant - sunflower, rapeseed ... - that requires no industrial processing.
 After filtering, it is used directly in a current automobile diesel engine.
 The carbon released by the combustion of these oils is completely consumed by the plant during its growth.
 Pollution CO2 is generally zero except in cases of synthetic fertilizer use during the cultivation of oleaginous.
 Indeed nitrogen fertilizers emit nitrogen gas compounds contributing to the greenhouse effect as well as the CO2.
 However, these discharges can be very limited for the type of cultivation used.